IvanMarie1/python/monty_hall/README.md

 Now there are 10 doors and only one of them is winning, the host can open 0 to 8 doors

 ### Result of the simulation
-So it seems that the win probabilty tends to (1+ number of doors opened)/10
+So it seems that the more you open doors, the higher is the chance to win which is very intuitive but the gap bewteen probabilities increase too

 ![Simulation's result of a Monty Hall problem with 10 doors](result2.png)